 Have you ever wondered why Jesus asked questions where He already knew the answer?
 The simple reason is that He did so for our benefit as we see here.
 If He had just rushed in and fixed the problem, we would be missing out on important teaching.

-A man in the crowd answered, 'Teacher, I brought you my son, who is possessed by a spirit that has robbed him of speech.
-Whenever it seizes him, it throws him to the ground.
-He foams at the mouth, gnashes his teeth and becomes rigid.
-I asked your disciples to drive out the spirit, but they could not.'
+One of the crowd gave him the answer: "Rabbi, I brought my son to you because he has an evil spirit in him that makes him unable to talk.
+Whenever it seizes him, it throws him to the ground -- he foams at the mouth, grinds his teeth and becomes stiff all over.
+I asked your talmidim to drive the spirit out, but they couldn't do it."

 A man in the crowd tells the Lord that he brought his son to be cured of demon possession.
 He went on to explain that the disciples had tried but were unable to make the demon spirit leave.